Ellen Winter, cousin of my cousins on the other side, is associate musical director

 Here’s a lightly edited version of what I wrote to read at her memorial service.

-I’m plodding through some kind of marshland canal in a Colonial Era village at dusk.
+I’m plodding through a marshland canal in a Colonial Era village at dusk.
 Muddy and wet, I stop in a cabin to warm up, strip my clothes off, and grab some new ones that had been left there to dry by the fire.
-Then, after stealing into the night once more, I enter another house by the back door with hopes of making it out the front unseen — only to discover a youthful fortysomething David Bowie, in appropriate period dress and with his sandy blond hair rakishly tousled, cooking over a stove.
+After stealing into the night once more, I enter another house by the back door with hopes of making it out the front unseen — only to discover a youthful fortysomething David Bowie, in appropriate period dress and with his sandy blond hair rakishly tousled, cooking over a stove.

 “Are you leaving us, then?” he asks.

-“Yes,” I tell him, or maybe I just nod, and I exit.
+“Yes,” I tell him, or perhaps I simply nod, and I exit.
 I pause with second thoughts, however, then head in again.
 Extending my hand, I say, “I’ve been a tremendous admirer since I was a kid.
 I just wanted to thank you.”
 He is gracious.
 I wake up.

 Tony Isabella noted on his blog earlier tonight that DC is finally soliciting a trade paperback collecting the original ’70s run of Black Lightning in the current Diamond Previews catalog for April release.